Vamsi-IITI/box_yolov8/README.md

 # box_yolov8
-Yolo v8n (Nano) model for box detection.
+Yolo v8s (Small) model for box detection.

 ## Instructions for use
 * Clone the repository